Digital Nomad Life in Keflavik, Iceland

 What do people appreciate most about the culture in Keflavik?

 "Expats in Keflavik often appreciate the local culture for its strong sense of community and camaraderie.
 They admire the locals' resilience and adaptability in dealing with the harsh weather conditions.
 The Icelandic tradition of storytelling is also something that expats find fascinating, as it provides a deep insight into the country's history and folklore.
 Many expats also appreciate the locals' respect for nature and their efforts to preserve the environment.
 The local cuisine, particularly seafood, is another aspect of the culture that expats enjoy.
-Lastly, the local music scene, which is vibrant and diverse, is something that many expats in Keflavik find appealing," said one person in Keflavik.
+Lastly, the local music scene, which is vibrant and diverse, is something that many expats in Keflavik find appealing," said one expat in Keflavik.

 What do people find most challenging about the culture in Keflavik?